Look at these two images below:

 No point of view

-We can often be unaware of falling into a negative tone, especially with error messaging by leading with ‘sorry, you can’t do this’.
-This negative tone can give a feeling of finality, effectively blaming the user for what has occurred.
+We can be unaware that we are falling into a negative tone, especially with error messages like ‘Sorry, you can’t do this’.
+This negative tone can give a sense of finality, effectively blaming the poor user for what has occurred.

-We want the user to be empowered.
-If the user encounters an issue, we want them to feel that there is a solution.
+If our user encounters an issue, we want them to know that there is a solution.

 One of the most useful communication theories that apply to writing is the Feedback Method by David L. Cooperrider and Diana Whitney.

-We can fashion positive messages for our users by using negative, positive and constructive in our sentences.
+Fashion positive messages by using ‘negative, constructive’ and ‘positive, constructive’ in our sentences.

 ‘You cannot view this task because you are not assigned.
 Please request access.’